Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Analysis

 \paragraph{Qualitative Analysis.} SSU-Wanda surpasses other state-of-the-art selective parameter update baselines across all chat and instruction-following benchmarks (Table \ref{tab:aggregated_with_deltas}).
-This performance gap arises partly because baseline methods are prone to code-mixing (i.e., the unintentional blending of multiple languages in responses) or generating responses entirely in the target language, despite English instructions.
-A typical example of this behavior for models trained on Igbo is as below:

-Analyzing the language ratio in generated responses on AE2 shows that SSU produces code-mixed text in only 1.0\% of its responses on average for the 7B models.
-In contrast, HFT and GMT generate code-mixed text in 6.4\% and 16.9\%, respectively.\footnote{We use GlotLID~\citep[Commit 28d4264]{kargaran-etal-2023-glotlid} to compute the language ratio of each response.
-If the normalized confidence for English is less than 0.9, it is regarded as code-mixed.} This substantial reduction in the occurrence of code-mixing reflects the more robust retention of the source language abilities and superior chat and instruction-following performance of SSU.
+This performance gap stems partly from the susceptibility of baseline methods to code-mixing (i.e., the unintentional blending of multiple languages in responses) or generating responses entirely in the target language, despite English instructions.
+Specifically, analyzing the language ratio in generated responses on AE2 shows that SSU restricts code-mixing to merely 1.0\% of its responses on average for the 7B models.
+In contrast, HFT and GMT generate code-mixed text in 6.4\% and 16.9\%, respectively.\footnote{We use GlotLID~\citep[Commit 28d4264]{kargaran-etal-2023-glotlid} to identify code-mixed responses where normalized English confidence falls below 0.9.} This substantial reduction in the occurrence of code-mixing reflects the more robust retention of source language abilities and superior chat performance.
+A typical example of this behavior for models trained on Igbo is provided below.